Friday’s analyst upgrades and downgrades

 "The stronger year-over-year revenue performance stemmed mainly from strong overall passenger traffic, which increased 8.7 per cent year over year," the analyst said.

-Though he called its outlook for the winter season as "optimistic," he did not that it fell short of his expectation.
+Though he called its outlook for the winter season "optimistic," it fell short of his expectations.

 "As of today, TRZ's capacity is 8 per cent higher versus last year (versus 5 per cent for the total industry).
 To date, 50 per cent of that capacity has been sold, bookings are up 9.2 per cent and load factor is similar to that last year.
 In addition, the Canadian dollar more than offset rising fuel costs, which resulted in higher margins (up 2.0 per cent year over year; we expected 3.7 per cent in 1H18).
 For the transatlantic market (low season in winter), TRZ's capacity is up 20 per cent year over year."